mcverter/Dissertation/work/__NEWEST__/AOP20220314.md

 - Discursive context
   Given that anarchism is continuously being reborn unto a multiplicity of genealogies, it is useful to identify that this investigation considers itself to be in the lineage of ethical anarchocommunism, drawing deeply from ancestors such as Petr Kropotkin, whose pamphlets inspired Russian revolutionaries to overthrow Czar Nicolas II, and Ricaro Flores Magon, whose journalism inspired Mexican revolutionaries to overthrow dictator Porfirio Diaz.
 However, even the perspectives of these two teachers will be further perverted, inverted, subverted, and reverted as we dive as well into the streams of writers such as bell hooks, Lucy Parsons, Lynne Farrow, William C. Anderson, Sam Mbah, Lorenzo Kom'boa Ervin, Kim Tall Bear, Aragorn!, ZigZag, and Klee Benally, Alexis Pauline Gumbs, Loree Erickson, and Sunsara Taylor.

-* Contrast with Nietzscheanism
+* Levinas / Nietzsche
   The task of developing such an ethical anarchism of the other person seems especially important for the way that it counterposes obligation against voluntarism, the perspective of the will articulated by Nietszche against the perspectives of other familiar and unfamiliar persons explored by Levinas
-  Nietzsche's critique of moralism has been broadly influential along the history of anarchism -- through his own writings, in union with precursors such as Max Stirner, and in heirs such as Martin Heidegger and Gilles Deleuze -- in foundational thinkers such as Emma Goldman and Ricardo Flores Magon and contemporary ones such as John Zerzan and Hakim Bey.
+  Nietzsche's critique of moralism has been broadly influential along the history of anarchism -- through his own writings, in union with precursors such as Max Stirner, and in heirs such as Martin Heidegger and Gilles Deleuze -- in foundational anarchocommunist thinkers such as Emma Goldman and Ricardo Flores Magon and contemporary ones such as John Zerzan and Hakim Bey.

-much anarchist thought has Nietzsche has been important the first formulations of anarchocommunism in writers such as Ricardo Flores Magon and Emma Goldman.
+  - Heraclitus

 ## PREVIOUS (March 14)

-The task of articulating such an anarchism of the other person, ethical project of anarchocomunism read through the ethical philosophy of Emmanuel Levinas, seems especially urgent because so much anarchist thought -- from Emma Goldman to Hakim Bey -- is influenced by the critique of morality propounded by Friedrich Nietsche and his precursor Max Stirner and inheritors.
 I will argue that, while such thinking can be useful for smashing the rigid heirarchy of domination, such thought derives ultimately from Heraclitus, who argued that struggle (_polemos_) was the root of all things.
 This reification of struggle is a spiritual grounding for a thinker like THomas Hobbes, who sees the struggle of all against all as the ground for the authoritarianism of the political -- not just the authoritarian state but the understanding of sociality in terms of violence.
 This same polemos is illustrative of the thinking in terms of mechanism impulse and desire.

 This is understanding Becoming as a metabolism of Being.
 This same Heraclitean belief is influential in its admixture with the mechanistic theory of Hobbes, who sees things as merely colliding with each other and driven by anonymous desires and other mechanical forces that flow through us